arrow_upward

 Procedure for installing the charging infrastructure for e-cars

-According to the company's needs, a charging point with the associated specifications is ordered and an installer is found.
-Often, the charging station manufacturers have their own certified electricians who are well versed in the model and the topic of e-charging.
-After inspection of the installation site and coordination of the technical requirements with the existing conditions, the installation can begin and subsequently the charging station can be put into operation.
-Peter Park offers consulting sessions to provide more detailed information on the installation of e-charging stations and is available to provide support together with our partners.
+Depending on the company's needs, a charging point with the relevant specifications is ordered and an installer is sought.
+Charging station manufacturers often have their own certified electricians who are familiar with the model and the topic of e-charging.
+After inspecting the installation site and coordinating the technical requirements with the existing conditions, installation can begin and the charging station can then be put into operation.
+Peter Park consultations to provide more detailed information on the installation of e-charging stations and, together with partners, is available to provide support.

 Conclusion